build-web-apps/clone-instagram-ui/README.md

 export default App;
 ```

-You would already have `App.css` and `App.js` from the starter pack.
-Let's delete both of them.

-> NOTE: (Or) You can just replace the contents in the respective files in the following steps

 2. Create a file `App.css` under `src` and paste the following:
    > NOTE: This file deals with all the `responsiveness` required for the whole **APP**